 Creighton offers a depth and breadth of academic offerings unique to an institution of its size.
 Students who come here are academically talented; the freshman academic profile places Creighton among the top 50 major national private universities, the top 10 private universities in the Midwest with more than 4,000 undergraduates and the top 10 Catholic Universities in the nation.

 Students possess a desire to develop their gifts and use their abilities to serve others and help make the world a better, more just place.
 Creighton students, faculty and staff were involved in more than 800 programs locally, regionally, nationally and internationally last year, contributing more than 471,0460 volunteer hours to the needy.
 Service-learning is a key component of the curriculum.

 Creighton has received numerous national accolades for its academics, student-focused education, educational value and faculty.
 Here are a few proof points:

-- Princeton Review again listed Creighton University as one of the nation's top 377 colleges and universities in its 2013 edition of the annual college guide.
-The University also made the top 20 list in two categories relating to quality of life activities.
+- Princeton Review again listed Creighton University as one of the nation's top 378 colleges and universities in its 2014 edition of the annual college guide.

 - Creighton is ranked 134th on the annual Forbes college rankings of the list of the 650 best undergraduate institutions that focus on quality of teaching, great career prospects, graduation levels and low levels of debt.

-- Kiplinger's Personal Finance magazine listed Creighton University in its list of 100 best values in private universities (December 2010).
+- Kiplinger's Personal Finance magazine listed Creighton University in its list of 100 best values in private universities in its December 2013 edition.

 - Creighton University is one of the 322 most environmentally responsible colleges in the U.S. and Canada according to "The Princeton Review's Guide to 322 Green Colleges."
 Creighton is the only Nebraska college listed.